-NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (1.2023) outline testing criteria for the evaluation of Lynch syndrome.
-NCCN recommends analysis of MLH1, MSH2, MSH6, PMS2 and/or EPCAM in individuals with a known pathogenic variant in the family. (p.
-HRS-5)

-Additionally, NCCN states that tumor testing can be complementary to germline testing and can assist in interpretation of results.
-Although germline origin can sometimes be inferred with a high degree of confidence, confirmatory germline testing is indicated for pathogenic/likely pathogenic variants with a reasonable clinical suspicion of being a germline origin (based on patient/family history or clinical characteristics, presence of founder mutation, and in some cases variant allele frequency). (p.
-HRS-A 4 of 7)
+NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (2.2023) outline testing criteria for the evaluation of Lynch syndrome.
+If there is a known pathogenic variant in a Lynch syndrome gene (MLH1, MSH2, MSH6, PMS2, or EPCAM), genetic testing for the known variant is recommended. (p.
+LS-2) Additionally, it is possible that pathogenic or likely pathogenic variants identified through tumor profiling could be of germline origin.
+Confirmatory germline testing is indicated for pathogenic/likely pathogenic variants identified via tumor profiling when there is a reasonable clinical suspicion of being of germline origin. (p.
+HRS-B 5 of 9)